a-t-k/CommandModelBinder/src/CommandModelBinder/README.md

 **Availability**

-You can install the `Command Model Binder` package from NuGet by searching for "UniversalConverter" or using the following command:
+You can install the `Command Model Binder` package from NuGet by searching for "CommandModelBinder" or using the following command:

 ```
-Install-Package AT<insert here>
+Install-Package CommandModelBinder

 ```

+The package is available on [NuGet]((https://www.nuget.org/packages/CommandModelBinder/0.0.1)).

 #### Usage
 To use command model binder <insert here>